arjun810/fsdl-text-recognizer-project/lab2/readme.md

 pipenv run training/run_experiment.py '{"dataset": "EmnistLinesDataset", "model": "LineModel", "network": "line_cnn_sliding_window"}'
 ```

+Again, it will take a few minutes to train the model.

 You should be able to get to ~70% character accuracy with the default params.